-This connection between love and keeping the commandments of Christ is an important one.
 When we look through the Gospel of John, we will have a clearer sense of what the commandments involve.

-First of all, Christ commands his disciples to receive and believe what he gives them.
-And then he calls them to love one another.
-And that keeping of his commandments refers to those two things, to believing in him and loving each other.
+First of all, Christ commands his disciples to receive and believe what he gives them, and then he calls them to love one another.

+The keeping of the commandments then refers to these two things, to believing in him and to loving each other.
 As they believe and receive Christ and love each other, it will be a manifestation of the fact that they love Christ.

-These are themes that are all explored within John's first epistle, where John talks at length about how do we know that we know Christ, as we keep his commandments.
+In John's first epistle, John talks at great length about how we know that we know Christ as we keep his commandments.
+Judas, not Iscariot, asked Christ how it would be that he would manifest himself to his disciples but not to the world.

-Judas, not Iscariot, asks Christ how it is that he will manifest himself to his disciples, but not to the world.
-In his answer, Jesus teaches that he and his Father will come to the one that loves him and keeps his word.
+And in his answer, Jesus teaches that he and his Father will come to the one that loves him and keeps his word, and that it will be in that person that this presence is particularly known.

-And it will be in that person that that presence is particularly known.
-Jesus has already spoken about the Spirit being given to the disciples as a whole, but here there seems to be more of an individual emphasis.

-When the Spirit comes, whom the Father will send in Christ's name, he will teach the disciples all things that they need to know, so they will be made aware of everything that they need to know.
+[6:14] Jesus has already spoken about the Spirit being given to the disciples as a whole, but here there seems to be more of an individual emphasis.
+When the Spirit comes, whom the Father will send in Christ's name, he will teach the disciples all things that they need to know, so that they will be made aware of everything that they need to know.

-This may be a reference primarily to the apostles, not to disciples in general, to the apostles who will spread their inspired teachings to the rest of the church, so that the church is built upon the foundation of the apostles and prophets.
+This may be a reference primarily to the apostles, rather than to disciples in general.
+The apostles will spread their inspired teachings to the rest of the church, so that the church is built upon the foundation of the apostles and prophets.

-[7:17] At the conclusion of this chapter, Jesus returns to the theme with which he began it.
-At the beginning, he told his disciples to not let their hearts be troubled, and now he gives them his peace, and he assures them once again that their hearts should not be troubled, that they should not be afraid.
+At the conclusion of this chapter, Jesus returns to the theme with which he began it.
+At the beginning, he told his disciples not to let their hearts be troubled, and now he gives them his peace, and assures them once again that their hearts should not be troubled, that they should not be afraid.

-He is assuring them that he is going away, but he will come to them in these various ways.
-And if they love him, they will rejoice because he is going to his Father, and his Father will give him all authority and will send the Spirit in his name.
+He is assuring them that he is going away, but that he will return to them in these various ways.
+If they love him, they will rejoice, because he is going to his Father, and his Father will give him all authority, and will send the Spirit in his name.

-So it's better for them and for him that he goes.
-And now he's told these things before they take place, so that when it does take place, they will, first of all, not be afraid, but also that they will have proof of his words, that they will believe.
+Consequently, it is much better for them, and for him, that he goes.
+He tells them these things before they take place, so that when they do take place, they will not be afraid, but also so that they will have proof of his words, in order that they might believe.

-As if interrupting a conversation to look at a clock, to be reminded of an imminent appointment, Jesus tells his disciples that he cannot talk much longer with them, because the ruler of this world is coming.
+[7:33] As if interrupting a conversation to look at a clock, to be reminded of an imminent appointment, Jesus tells his disciples that he cannot talk much longer with them, because the ruler of this world is coming.

 Satan, however, has no claim upon Christ.
-He does as the Father has commanded him, and so Satan has no purchase upon him.
+Christ does as the Father has commanded him, and so Satan has no purchase upon him.
 Satan can't ultimately defeat him.

-[8:27] He can't hold on to him.
-And as he does what the Father has commanded to him, the world will know that he loves the Father.
-A question to reflect upon.
+He can't hold on to him.
+And as Christ does what the Father has commanded, the world will know that he loves the Father.
+This is the example that we should follow, as we do what Christ has commanded, so that it will be known to all that we love him.